Welcome to the Muskingum University Education Department!

 and other facilities necessary to train teachers for the public

 schools.
-This technology is adequate for ensuring that students
+This technology is designed to ensure that teacher candidates

 are able to use technology in instruction.